The-Memechanic/RRT_FS/README.md

-# RRT* Prototype
+# RRT* Path Finding Algorithm

-This is a prototype implementation of the RRT* algorithm for path planning.
+This is an implementation of the RRT* algorithm for path planning.
 This code is designed to be run seperately from the main codebase and is intended for testing and development purposes only.
-The implementation is not optimized for performance or efficiency, but rather focuses on demonstrating the core concepts of the RRT* algorithm.

 The code is written in C++ and uses the SFML library for visualization.
-The implementation includes a simple 2D environment with a simple circular track.
+The implementation includes a simple 2D environment with some tracks.

 ## Running the Prototype